 If you are a business owner or freelancer, the new Ink Business Unlimited Credit Card by Chase might be the perfect solution for you.

-It has a number of great benefits that can help you improve your business: no APR during the first year, 1.5% cash back, $500 welcome bonus and no limit on rewards as long as your account is open.
+It has many benefits that can help you improve your business: no APR during the first year, 1.5% cashback, a $500 welcome bonus, and no limit on rewards as long as your account is open.